-Last year I took a beginner’s Japanese class at my school.
-Luckily I did because that gave me the opportunity to travel to Japan and South Korea.
-Currently, I am not taking another Japanese class–or any language class–because of scheduling difficulties, and because of this, I decided to teach myself Korean.
+Last year I took a beginner’s Japanese class offered at my high school, and luckily I did because it gave me the opportunity to travel to Japan and South Korea.
+Currently, I am not taking another Japanese class–or any language class matter of fact–because of scheduling difficulties, and because of this, I decided to teach myself Korean.

 In my opinion, Korean is harder to learn than Japanese as a native-English speaker.
-In Japanese, there are three different alphabets–Hiragana, Katakana, Kanji–while Korean only has one–Hangul.
-All Japanese characters are easy to romanize while Korean characters cannot be easily romanized.
+While in Japanese, there are three different alphabets–Hiragana, Katakana, Kanji–it may seem like a harder language to learn, but that isn’t the case.
+The Korean language only has one–Hangul.
+Though Korean only has one alphabet, it is more difficult to learn because Japanese characters are easy to romanize while Korean characters are not.
 There is no universal romanization of Hangul characters, so depending on what source you use you’ll get mixed results for the romanization.
-For me, it is hard to learn Hangul without the ease of romanization because a lot of the Hangul characters are extremely similar sounding.
-The differences are easy for native-speakers, but as someone learning the differences, it can be extremely frustrating and confusing.
+For me, it is hard to learn Hangul without the ease of romanization because a lot of the Hangul characters are extremely similar sounding and it is hard to find an English equivalent.
+The differences are easy for native-speakers, but as someone learning them, it can be extremely frustrating and confusing.

 I don’t regret trying to teach myself Korean, but I do need to get better tools to learn Hangul and the rest of the Korean language.
 As I try to search for good tools to learn Korean without a teacher, I am becoming fairly knowledgeable about the programs offered on the internet.

 - Duolingo: I like how the apps looks and all the different languages they offer.
 It does teach you Hangul, but not in a good way for someone just starting out.
-I like that how many free lessons there are with very little advertisements you have to look at, and I like that you can earn achievements and join clubs to talk to people in your target language.
-I also like that it focuses on the idea of repetition is the best way to memorize words and concepts in a language, but the constant notifications are annoying.
-It is a very good app if you’ve already learned a language and want to build upon your previous knowledge.
+I like how many free lessons there are with very little advertisements you have to look at, and I like that you can earn achievements and join clubs to talk to people in your target language.
+I also like that it focuses on the idea of repetition for memorizing words and concepts of a language, but the constant notifications are kind of annoying.
+I think it is a very good app if you’ve already begun learning a language and want to build upon your knowledge.
 (Rating: 4 stars)

 - Memrise: I like the interface and how you are traveling through space.
 They do teach you the alphabet, but it’s similar to Duolingo for me.
 It isn’t good for someone just starting out, but it’s good for review.
 A lot of features are free, but the videos of real people speaking the language are not free so I don’t like that.
 You do have to pay for a good part of the app and they ask you a lot about upgrading, so that is annoying.
 They do offer a lot of languages, so there is a lot you can learn besides Korean.
 (Rating: 3 stars)